Cardiology

 PVCs are premature extra beats from the lower chambers of the heart.
 Their electrical activity does not originate in the normal heartbeat.
 This leads to disruption of your regular cardiac rhythm.
 Excessive PVCs are indicative of an underlying heart condition.
 Frequency impairs ventricular relaxation and increases the risk of atrial fibrillation (AFib).
 [1,2]

-When amounting to 10–15% of total heartbeats, PVCs can be dangerous.
+When accounting for 10–15% of total heartbeats, PVCs can be dangerous.
 [3] If you experience more than 5 PVCs per minute, consult a cardiologist or electrophysiologist.
 After the treatment of causative factors, premature ventricular contractions often subside.

 Why Do I Feel Extra Heartbeats?

-A PVC is a too-early heartbeat that does not originates from the sinoatrial node.
-It initiates from Purkinje fibers of the ventricles.
+A PVC is a too-early heartbeat that does not originate from the sinoatrial node.
+It originates from the Purkinje fibers of the ventricles.
 Therefore, PVCs occur before the regular heartbeat.
 The stronger heartbeat that follows creates the feeling of an extra beat.

 What Are Risk Factors of PVCs?